HachemJ/BoardMate-Reworked/README.md

 | Jad | Software Engineering | I love playing competitive games
 | HongYi | Computer Engineering | lefty

+Scope and Purpose of the Project:
 This project allows people to collect, borrow, and review board games, as well as to organize events between players.

+For Deliverable 1:
 | Name | Role & Responsibility | Hours
 | --- | --- | --- |
 | Kathelina | domain model + persistance testing | 11